SOLO FEMALE TRAVEL GUIDE

 Dangerous!

 Yes.
 But so is eating in the dark.
-Or worse, going to the toilet when in the dark, anything could be in there lurking to jump at you at any time!!
+Or worse, going to the toilet in the dark, anything could be in there lurking to jump at you at any time!!

 Risky!